easimon/tado-exporter/README.md

 - [Tado API Guide](https://shkspr.mobi/blog/2019/02/tado-api-guide-updated-for-2019/) by Terence Eden
 - [The Tado API v2](http://blog.scphillips.com/posts/2017/01/the-tado-api-v2/) by Stephen C. Phillips

+## Known Issues and TODOs

+- Test coverage is more or less non-existant.
+Test contain a smoke test against the Tado° API only, and requires valid credentials to do so.
+- For some reason the Oauth authentication did not work when using the (Micronaut default) Eclipse OpenJ9 VM.
+  The serialized [Auth request](./src/main/kotlin/click/dobel/tado/client/auth/TadoAuthRequest.kt) was empty.
+  Switching to OpenJDK 8 solved this issue.

 ## Disclaimer

 This project is not affiliated with Tado° in any way.